HouzuoGuo/laitos/doc/[Daemon]-web-server.md

 Wait up to an hour for new DNS records to propagate through the Internet.

 ## Test

 Use a web browser to visit laitos web server on your domain name, pay special attention to these items:

-- If TLS is enabled, connect to web server via HTTPS, and browser should recognise the TLS certificate.
+- If TLS is enabled, then navigate to the web server using `https://` prefix, the web browser should recognise its TLS certificate as valid.
-- Visit home page locations.
+- Visit home page locations and ensure that they work as intended.
-- Visit file directories - it is normal for browser to see a directory file listing page.
+- Visit file directories and inspect the directory file listing.
-- If plain HTTP daemon is enabled, check home page and file directories on HTTP port 80 as well.
+- If plain HTTP daemon (without TLS) is also running, then check home page and file directories using `http://` address prefix as well.

 ## Tips

 - The home page HTML is slightly processed in this way:
    - `#LAITOS_CLIENTADDR` is substituted to visitor's IP address.
    - `#LAITOS_3339TIME` is substituted to current system date and time.